 Schedule and Time Management

 Dispatching a team on the road and scheduling pickup/deliveries for many businesses can be a logistical and scheduling nightmare.
 But automated tracking with smartphones and monitoring on the web can save the day and vastly improve the schedule and time management capabilities of small to medium organizations.

 TripLog is a smartphone app with a web dashboard login for automatically tracking and managing miles for GPS verified mileage reimbursements, CRA compliant tax-deductions, travel and expense management, replacing manual and paper-based solutions.
-It’s integrations to QuickBooks, Xero and FreshBooks makes mileage tracking and claiming mileage expenses from CRA at tax time a breeze.
+Its integrations to QuickBooks, Xero, and FreshBooks make mileage tracking and claiming mileage expenses from CRA at tax time a breeze.
 Learn more about different plans and price tiers to find the best fit for you and your company.